Mvhaynes/usgs-map/README.md

     "features":[{"type":"Feature","properties":{"mag":1.3,"place":"30 km SW of Hawthorne, Nevada","time":1619821705199,...}`

 ## Visualization
+Each marker's size represents an earthquake's magnitude and the color represents the depth. <br> Users can click on each point to learn more about the event.
 ![image](images/overall.png)
-The webpage uses Leaflet and Javascript to plot the geoJSON data.
-Each marker size represents an earthquake's magnitude and the color represents the depth.
-Users can click on each point to learn more about the event.

 ![image](images/depth.png)
 The visualization offers three layers to choose from: 'Satellite', 'Grayscale', and 'Outside' (tile layers obtained from Mapbox).
+Users can use the upper right controls to toggle between layers.